+Date Received Method Name Address Comment Response Interference of the second

 Date Received Method Name Address Comment Response

-Received

-Comtuction O
+Contraction Contraction

+0

 SAVE LIVES

-Date Received Method Name Address Comment Response

-Champlain Parkway present design: Please say NO to this design and ask for a new design and EIS The Champlein Parkway will increase traffic 29-37% in the Hing and Maple St. Neighborhood.
-The EP will Slow down traffic and add pollution and noise by using stoplights instead of safer, cheaper, fister, greener, state of the art Roundabouts.
-Rs designed CP will have a serious negative impact on residents who live near or travel on Pine Street.
-Shared use paths and "sharrow" segments do not create a safe environment for either padestrians, or cyclists.
+Date Received Method Name Address Comment Response <section-header></section-header> Champlain Parkway present design: Please say NO to this design and ask for a new design and EIS The Champlain Parkway will increase traffic 29-37% in the King and Maple St Reighborhood.
+The CP will slow down traffic and add pollution and noise by using staplights instead of safer, cheaper, faster, greener, state of the art Roundabouts.
+As designed CP will have a serious negative impect on residents who live near or travel an Pine Street.
+Shared use paths and "sharrow" segments do not create a safe environment for either pedestrians, or cyclists.
 We need separate, safe paths for each one.
-The dead end proposed for Pine Street at Queen City Park Road will cause undue disadvantage to the low-income neighborhood of South Maedow as well as the South Burdiow and the south South Burdiow as well as the South Burdiow as well as the South South South Burdiow as well as the South Burdiow and the south South South Burdiow as well as the South Burdiow and South South Burdiow as the south Burdiow and Burdiow Aneeded housing, businesses and parks.
-Please Ray
+The dead end proposed for Pine Street at Queen City Park Road will cause undue disadvantage to the low-income neighborhood of South Maedow as well as the South Burlington neighborhood of Queen City Park.
+Please use a Roundabout here.
+The current design harms the Englesby Brook wetershed by increasing run-offi into the already-impaired waterway.
+Please request further hearings to be held at locations throughout the proposed route of the Parkway.
+The impact of the current design is considerable on many low-income residents the length of the route.
+The present design unnecessarily builds on 6 acres of land that we could use to build much needed housing, businesses and parks.

 Date Received Method Name Address Comment Response Champlain Parkway: King and Maple St Neighborhood In this neighborhood, the CP will cause a 29-37% INCREASE in TRAFFIC, POLLUTION and NOISE.
 STOPLIGHTS will cause a 30 SEC DELAY in traffic flow at each light.
 Stoplights are less safe, slower, more polluting and much more costly than ROUNDABOUTS: 8 SEC DELAY.
 Ask for Roundabouts and a new EIS SHARED Pedestrian and Bike Paths ARE NOT SAFE.
 Ask for SEPARATE Paths for each.
-MAIN ST SHARED ped bike ped bike PINE ST ST PAUL Handy's lunch, Kerry's Kwik Stop, Decker Towers, Bobbin Mill, Wharf Lane, CVOEO,7Days, many small businesses on Pine St, St Paul St, Maple St, So Champlain St, King St, Battery St, King Street Youth Center, Dive Shop, Access to Perkins Pier and bike path, LCT Ferry, Maglienaro Cafe, Local Motion for bike rental, Advanced Music, Shanty on the Shore for food, lake Monsters Office, Advanced Music, Curtis Lumber.
+PINE ST ST PAUL Businesses and Housing affected Handy's lunch, Kerry's Kwik Stop, Decker Towers, Bobbin Mill, Wharf Lane, CVOEQ,7Days, many small businesses on Pine St, St Paul St, Maple St, So Champlain St, King St, Batterry St, King Street Youth Center, Dive Shop, Access to Perkins Pier and bike path, LCT Ferry, Maglienaro Cafe, Local Motion for bike rental, Advanced Music, Shanty on the Shore for food, Lake Monsters Office, Advanced Music, Curtis Lumber.
 All private homes and other multi family-housing (21 total) and 200 section 8 families, on these streets.
-PLEASE SEND YOUR COMMENTS ON PARKWAY DESIGN by OCT 10 to: email: Burl-Comments@Vermont.gov "" This map is a screen shot off the entire map of the partway et Champlein Perkway.org
+PLEASE SEND YOUR COMMENTS ON PARKWAY DESIGN by OCT 10 to: email: Burl-Comments@Vermont.gov